ipfs-inactive/docs/content/guides/concepts/cid.md

 A *content identifier*, or CID, is a label used as a standardized way of pointing to material in IPFS.
 It doesn't indicate _where_ the content is stored, but it forms a kind of address out of the content itself.
 CIDs are consistently compact, regardless of the size of underlying content.

 CIDs are based on the content's [cryptographic hash](concepts/hashes).
+That means:

-As a result, any difference in content will produce a different CID.
-Any IPFS node having the content will be able to match the hash and be able to retrieve the original content.
+* Any difference in content will produce a different CID and
+* The same piece of content added to two different IPFS nodes using the same settings will produce _exactly the same CID_.

 ## CID formats